jcroll/foursquare-api-client/README.md

 You can find a list of the client's available commands in the bundle's [client.json](https://github.com/jcroll/foursquare-api-client/blob/master/lib/Jcroll/FoursquareApiClient/Resources/config/client.json) but basically they should be the same as the [api endpoints listed in the docs](https://developer.foursquare.com/docs/).

+## Oauth Integration

+Endpoints in the foursquare API that are user specific will require authorization with foursquare using the Oauth 2.0 protocol.
+This type of authorization is beyond the scope of this library as there are better libraries for that such as the [FriendsOfSymfony Oauth2
+Server](https://github.com/FriendsOfSymfony/oauth2-php).
+After authorization you can pass the access token into the client for user specific access.

 ## TODO